 On January 9, 2026, Mexico enacted a new law requiring all cell phone numbers to be verifiably associated with an individual.
-Any cellphone number not associated with a person and their government-issued ID by June 30, 2026, will be suspended until/unless the number is registered by a verified user.
+The law required users to register by no later than June 30, 2026 and telephone companies were told to suspend all lines not registered on July 1.

-If you have an active Mexican cellphone number:
+If you have an active Mexican cell phone number on a Pre-Pay System:

 - Whether you are situated in Mexico or abroad (or travel between countries); and